jensakut/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+First, I converted the images to grayscale, then I applied Gaussian Blur to it.
+The Canny-Filter searches for Gradients in the grayscale and marks them.
+The mask function selects the area in front of the car.
+Then, the Hough function searches straight lines in the area.
+Those lines get sorted into right and left lanes by the modified draw_lines() function.
+The search criteria looks into the angle of the line, whether it matches the expected interval.
+The lists for right and left contain the arguments of a straight line m and b.
+The mean of these are used in order to calculate the straight beams.
+[image2]: ./test_images_output/gray_blur.jpg "gray_blur"
+[image3]: ./test_images_output/edges.jpg "edges"
+[image4]: ./test_images_output/masked.jpg "masked"

 ![alt text][image1]